smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid identity.md

     **Note:** You may have to enable file download on Internet Explorer.
 To do this, select the **Tools** icon that's shaped like a gear in the top right of the window and select **Internet Options**.
 From there select the **Security** tab then select **Custom level**.
 In the pop-up, scroll to the downloads section.
 Select **Enable** under **File download** and then select **OK**.
 Select **Yes** at the confirmation prompt then select **OK** again.

 12. Within the Remote Desktop session to **APP1**, start Windows PowerShell ISE as Administrator and, on the scripting pane, run the following to register the proxy (replace the `<domain_name>` placeholder with the name of the default domain name associated with the Contoso Azure AD tenant).
-When prompted, sign in to the Contoso Azure AD tenant using the credentials of the **john.doe** user account.
+When prompted, sign into the Contoso Azure AD tenant using the credentials of the **john.doe** user account.
 13.
     ```pwsh
     Import-Module AzureADPasswordProtection